ww9980/Carnalitas/README.md

 # Carnalitas

 When forking Carnalitas, please create new files rather than writing into existing ones.
-Makes it easier to merge.
+Use **as specific** of a namespace as possible to avoid awkward conflicts in the future.

 [LoversLab download page](https://www.loverslab.com/files/file/14207-carnalitas/)